compleatang/site/_posts/2008-06-06-best-political-team-gets-giddy.md

 ---

 layout: post
-title: Best Political Team Gets Giddy
+title: "Best Political Team Gets Giddy"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: television
-excerpt: "Rude Pundit has one of the funniest TV pundit exchanges that I have ever (not) seen where Borger invokes the Money Shot.
+excerpt: "[Rude Pundit][1] has one of the funniest TV pundit exchanges that I have ever (not) seen where Borger invokes the 'Money Shot.'
 Be Aware!
 It is pretty graphic.
 As is everything he does….
-Video here, although the video is pretty low."
+Video here, although the video is pretty low:"

 ---